-The Command Information section provides news and information to members of the Fort Gordon community, by producing an array of command information products for our internal audiences to include the Globe newspaper, website and social media channels.
+The Command Information section provides information to members of the Fort Gordon community, by producing an array of command information products for our internal and external audiences to include the website and social media channels.
 To submit a story idea, click on the Command Information tab above.

-Community Engagements programs support and sustain relationships between service members and leaders at Fort Gordon and citizens of neighboring civilian communities.
-Fort Gordon works closely with resident units, including Cyber Center of Excellence, 35th Signal Brigade, and 7th Signal Command, to fulfill community requests.
-To request a guest speaker, marching unit, honor guard, military equipment display, or military band, click on the Community Engagements tab above.
+Community Engagement programs support and sustain relationships between service members and leaders at Fort Gordon and citizens of neighboring civilian communities.
+Fort Gordon works closely with resident units, including Cyber Center of Excellence to fulfill community requests.
+To request a guest speaker, marching unit, honor guard, or military equipment display, click on the Community Engagements tab above.

-The Media Relations section assists members of the news media in reporting on Fort Gordon, ensuring the American public has access to the information they need understand the military's role in the community, in support of the nation, and in the world.
-The Media Relations section in responsible for:
+The Media Relations section assists members of the news media in reporting on Fort Gordon, ensuring the American public has access to the information they need to understand the military's role in the community, in support of the nation, and in the world.
+The Media Relations section:

-- Releasing information, arranging interviews, responding to media inquiries, and coordinating access to the installation for news media representatives,
+- Releases information, arranges interviews, responds to media inquiries, and coordinates access to the installation for news media representatives.

-- Inviting reporters to significant events that highlight missions, programs, or issues of interest to the public,
+- Invites reporters to significant events that highlight missions, programs, or issues of interest to the public.

-- Providing media awareness and media engagement training to members of the Fort Gordon community.
+- Provides media awareness and media engagement training to members of the Fort Gordon community.